pleabargain/fastapi_simple_db/README.md

 # TODO
 * currently post requests are not being saved
 * figure out how to document the various API commands!
 Ack!

+# why http?
+I thought it important to be able to see the full structure of the request.
+However, on POST requests I'm only getting 'id' in the response! :(